Introductory Microeconomics, Michaelmas Term 2024

 With only a small number of sessions together, we cannot possibly cover everything in tutorials.
 The point cannot be emphasised too much that your studies at Oxford will be mostly self-directed and independent.
 You will teach yourselves and each other, rather than us teaching you.

 Tutorials will be an opportunity for serious discussion of work that you have prepared: sometimes essays, sometimes shorter questions and problems.
 You should be doing most of the talking in a tutorial.
-In another century, in another country, a colleague once told me "After a few years our students will remember almost nothing that we say, but they will remember what they say."
+In another century, in another country, a colleague told me "After a few years our students will remember almost nothing that we say, but they will remember what they say."
 Tutorials should maximise how much you say.

 Essays